Valletta Malta Travel Guide

 Malta does not have official campsites or designated outdoor accommodation facilities suitable for tourists within Valletta or generally across the principal island.
 Informal camping may occur but is not recommended due to lack of facilities and potential legal issues.

 Sliema/St. Julian's: Good for what to do at night, modern amenities, and shopping.
-Commute to Valletta's main attractions needed.
+Commute to Valletta'the main sights needed.
 Three Cities: Good for history and peace.
 Ferry or bus to Valletta needed.
 The Noise and Feel of the place: Valletta city center can be lively and noisy.
 Floriana and the Three Cities present a quieter, more local ambiance.
 Sliema and St. Julian's are generally lively, with Paceville in St. Julian's being the center of Malta's concentrated nightlife, thus quite noisy.

 Good for Valletta attractions, very close to the bus terminal, with quieter ambiance.